nvbn/thefuck/README.md

   setup.py
 ```

-And thefuck will find all rules from `rules` module.
+*The Fuck* will find rules located in the `rules` module.

 ## Experimental instant mode

-By default The Fuck reruns a previous command and that takes time,
+The default behavior of *The Fuck* requires time to re-run previous commands.
-in instant mode The Fuck logs output with [script](https://en.wikipedia.org/wiki/Script_(Unix))
+When in instant mode, *The Fuck* saves time by logging output with [script](https://en.wikipedia.org/wiki/Script_(Unix)),
-and just reads the log.
+then reading the log.

 [![gif with instant mode][instant-mode-gif-link]][instant-mode-gif-link]

-At the moment only Python 3 with bash or zsh is supported.
+Currently, instant mode only supports Python 3 with bash or zsh.

-For enabling instant mode you need to add `--enable-experimental-instant-mode`
+To enable instant mode, add `--enable-experimental-instant-mode`
-to alias initialization in your `.bashrc`, `.bash_profile` or `.zshrc` like:
+to the alias initialization in `.bashrc`, `.bash_profile` or `.zshrc`.

+For example:

 ```bash
 eval $(thefuck --alias --enable-experimental-instant-mode)